 Measure Achievement Goal Weighting

-HCT Property MOB Cash Threshold 2.0% 25%
+Same-Store MOB Cash NOI Threshold 1.6% 50%

-NOI Target 2.5%
+(based on a specific definition and pool of assets) Target 2.35% (20% of overall)

-Maximum 3.0%
+3.1%

-Same-Store MOB Cash NOI Threshold eshold 0.5%
+Same-Store Occupancy Threshold 91.7% 35%

-(based on a specific definition and pool of assets) Target 1.5%
+(based on a specific pool of assets) Target 92.2% (14% of overall)

-definition and poor or assets) 2.0%
+, Maximum 92.7%

-Same-Store Occupancy Threshold 91.6% 35%
+Bad Debt Threshold \$3.25 million 15%

-(based on a specific pool of assets) Target 92.2%
+Target \$2.5 million (6% of overall)

-4000107 Maximum 92.7%
+Maximum \$1.75 million

-^{} These goals were established for certain pools of assets and used certain definitions in place on January 1, 2016; they may differ from same-store pools of assets based on asset sales and intended sales, and/or market definitions.
-Target for HCT NOI was based on growth over 2015 annualized NOI for the HCT acquisition, with target equaling \$85.9 million.
+\ These goals were established for certain pools of assets and used certain definitions in place on January 1, 2017; they may differ from same-store pools of assets based on asset sales and intended sales, and/or market definitions.

 Why do these measures matter?
-Ensuring that the Company attained cash NOI from the HCT acquisition was important to evaluate the successful execution and integration of the HCT assets, approximately half of which were MOBs.
 Same-Store MOB Cash NOI and Same-Store Occupancy are important measures of the MOB business's ability to generate internal organic growth and maximize the productivity of these assets.
+Bad Debt is an important measure of cash flow and credit quality in the tenant base.

-Result: Below Threshold on a Combined Basis.
-As of December 31, 2016, Lillibridge achieved (i) 2.7% HCT Property MOB Cash NOI, which was between the target and maximum levels, (ii) Same-Store Cash NOI of 1.3%, which was slightly below the target level and (iii) Same-Store Occupancy of 91.3%, which was below the threshold level.
+Result: Between Threshold and Target on a Combined Basis.
+As of December 31, 2017, Lillibridge achieved (i) same-store cash NOI of 2.0%, which was between the threshold and target levels, (ii) same-store occupancy of 91.8%, which was slightly above the threshold level and (iii) bad debt of \$2.95 million, which was between the threshold and target levels.